padlik/tsdrfservice/README.md

 # tsdrfservice
-Simple web service for my reporting
+Simple web service for my reporting.
+Also practising in React-Redux